aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 The interfaces to these calls are likely to change to make it easier for a driver to batch multiple blits with the same source and destination.

-Stream Output
-^^^^^^^^^^^^^

-Stream output, also known as transform feedback allows writing the results of the vertex pipeline (after the geometry shader or vertex shader if no geometry shader is present) to be written to a buffer created with a ``PIPE_BIND_STREAM_OUTPUT`` flag.

-First a stream output state needs to be created with the ``create_stream_output_state`` call.
-It specific the details of what's being written, to which buffer and with what kind of a writemask.

-Then target buffers needs to be set with the call to ``set_stream_output_buffers`` which sets the buffers and the offsets from the start of those buffer to where the data will be written to.

 Transfers
 ^^^^^^^^^